 water dishes provide water for drinking and bathing and help raise humidity levels.

 - Humid Hideaways - Cut an entrance in any small plastic box and line it with damp

 sphagnum moss to create a spot your pet will seek out again and again.
-Or, use the Repti Shelter, which provides a humid microclimate like reptiles would find in burrows, or under logs and rocks in nature.

 - Spray Bottle - Spray the enclosure with water at intervals.
 To avoid creating problems such as pneumonia and mouth rot, don't overdo it.

 - Baths - For tolerant species, daily baths will sooth the skin.